frieder/jira-issue-updater/README.md

 | Default  |     |

 Updates the resolution of the ticket. <br>
 The option is ignored when blank.
-To remove the resolution set the value to `REMOVE`.

 ### Option: components